Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 Observations:

-- Most of the RFCs are applied and actual.
+- Most of the RFCs were applied and actual.
 - Completely "useless" RFCs are about 13%.
 In my opinion, this is a good sign — we were discussing what we needed.
 And what we didn't need — we didn't discuss.
 - The further into the past, the more `deprecated` RFCs.
 The closer to the present, the more `planned` RFCs.
 It looks logical.
 - You can notice that Q3/22 was especially rich in unused RFCs.
 This correlates well with the changes in plans and the team in Q4/22.